-An updated report with new cases of both patient/resident/clients and HCPs should be created by the facility/unit manager or ICP and sent to the EHO assigned to that site on a regular basis.
+An updated report with new cases of both patient/resident/clients and HCPs should be created by the facility/unit manager or ICP and sent to the EHO (or other Public Health representative) if assigned to that site on a regular basis.

-Appendix: 5 provides an example form for patient/resident/client surveillance.
+Appendix 5 provides an example form for patient/resident/client surveillance.

-Appendix: 6 provides an example form for HCP surveillance.
+Appendix 6 provides an example form for HCP surveillance.